 Literal TSIG authentication key. keyname is the name of the key, and secret is the base64 encoded shared secret. hmac is the name of the key algorithm; valid choices are hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, or hmac-sha512.
-If hmac is not specified, the default is hmac-md5 or if MD5 was disabled hmac-sha256.
+If hmac is not specified, the default is hmac-md5.